 A WHO study in 2012 calculated that for every $1 invested in sanitation, there was a return of $5.50 in lower health costs, more productivity and fewer premature deaths.

 In 2013, the UN Deputy Secretary General issued a call to action on sanitation that included the elimination of open defecation by 2025.
 Achieving universal access to a basic drinking water source appears within reach, but universal access to basic sanitation will require additional efforts.

 The situation of the urban poor poses a growing challenge as they live increasingly in mega cities where sewerage is precarious or non-existent and space for toilets and removal of waste is at a premium.
 Inequalities in access are compounded when sewage removed from wealthier households is discharged into storm drains, waterways or landfills, polluting poor residential areas.

-There is not much reliable data but estimates suggest that up to 90% of wastewater in developing countries is discharged partially treated or untreated directly into rivers, lakes or the ocean.
+Limited data available on this topic suggests that a large proportion of wastewater in developing countries is discharged partially treated or untreated directly into rivers, lakes or the ocean.

 Wastewater is increasingly seen as a resource providing reliable water and nutrients for food production to feed growing urban populations.
 But there needs to be: